Young gay men at the frontline of AIDS prevention in China

-BEIJING (Reuters) - Young gay men are the frontline of China's battle to prevent the spread of HIV/AIDS, with new cases in the group increasing fourfold, one of the fastest rates of any segment of the population.
+BEIJING (Reuters) - Young gay men are the frontline of China's battle to prevent the spread of HIV/AIDS, with new cases occurring at one of the fastest rates of any segment of the population.

-More than 2,300 students between 15 and 24 tested positive for HIV/AIDS in the first nine months of this year, according to data from the Chinese Center for Disease Control and Prevention (CCDCP) that was cited by the official Xinhua News Agency late on Wednesday.

 By the end of September, more than 654,000 people were living with HIV/AIDS in China, Xinhua said.